cmmorrow/sci-analysis/docs/index.md

         xdata : array-like
             The primary set of data.
         ydata : array-like
-            The response data set.
-        groups : array-like
+            The response or secondary set of data. groups : array-like
-            The group names used for a oneway analysis. alpha : float
+            The group names used for location testing or Bivariate analysis. alpha : float
             The sensitivity to use for hypothesis tests.